America’s Sacred Story: The True Story of the Pilgrims

 STAUFFER: They had thoughts on Guyana as well, which was a very warm climate.
 Other countries around them were just as dangerous for Christians, (and) people were being murdered for their faith.
 They really didn’t have a whole lot of options as far as where to go.
 Of course, the decision was not made lightly.
 The Pilgrims were fearful of getting sick, fearful of dying.
 Many people were lost in voyages to the New World.

 Bradford, however, had an answer to any pending danger.
-In one of his most famous quotes, he said, “It is required that all great and honorable actions are accompanied with great difficulties, and both must be met and overcome with answerable courages.”
+In one of his most famous quotes, he said, “It is required that all great and honorable actions are accompanied by great difficulties, and both must be met and overcome with answerable courageous.”

 AWAKEN: It is important to understand why the Pilgrims came to the New World.
 According to Bradford, why did they make the journey?

 STONE: When I teach this, I have my students memorize why the Pilgrims chose to go to the New World.
 One of those reasons that Bradford gives is that they had “a great hope and inward zeal of laying some good foundation, or at least to make some way thereunto, for the propagating and advancing the Gospel of the kingdom of Christ in those remote parts of the world.”

 They had a chance to start a new life; they had a chance for economic opportunity.
 But they also recognized that there were native peoples living in the New World who needed to hear the Gospel.
 And that is certainly something they could be a part of if they could take this journey.
 Part of the reason they were going was a missionary purpose.

 STONE: While in Holland, the small group had swelled to a congregation of 300 that was led by Pastor John Robinson, who had become a famous professor and lecturer at a university in Leiden.
 However, only a small number set out on this voyage.